Alluringbits/seterra-TAS-tool/README.md

 I also made a quick video to explain and demonstrate the script, click this [Link](https://youtu.be/psO7mF0Mgrc) to watch it.

 ## Additional Notes:
-The script increases of performance with faster CPUs as Tesseract relies on it to read and analyze images, also it's probably really inefficient in terms of how it's written and it could be definitely optimized by anyone better than me at python.
+The script increases of performance with faster CPUs as Tesseract relies on it to read and analyze images; tesseract will also have problems if the resolution of your screen is too low and the words are too small.
+The script is probably really inefficient in terms of how it's written and it could be definitely optimized by anyone better than me at python.